tiagostutz/nextjs-tailwind-styled-components-demo/README.md

 1. After this first round of componentization, start to build the React powered page, filling the gaps with new components if necessary or event then with CSS Design System tokens (Tailwind CSS classes)
 1. After getting the components done and the look and feel of the page just like what we were looking for, start dealing with business logic
 1. Evaluate whether the business logic is complex or simple, if involves state and data propagation and flow, deep propagation and flow.
 If that's the case, choose a state management solution.
 If not, go with in-component logic or with Hooks.
-    - I decied to create a Hook to handle the business logic because it wasn't that complex and could be very isolated with just one Hook
+    - I decided to create a Hook to handle the business logic because it wasn't that complex and could be very isolated with just one Hook
     - This Hook is used by both Desktop and Mobile component with no modifications
     - The mobile needed to handle some transformation on the data.
 That's something to think about and improve.